Insuring your car on Market Value vs Sum insured

 Cheaper Option | More expensive option |

-Easily available | Less available option |
+Easily available | Less available |

 Valuation decreases with depreciation | Valuation is fixed and maintained |